 May 14, 2019

-An update will be released to add a new safe default configuration.
-If you require delegation across trusts, the EnableTGTDelegation flag should be set before the final update is installed.
+An update was released adding a new safe default configuration to new forest and external trusts.
+If you require delegation across trusts, the EnableTGTDelegation flag should be set to Yes before the July 9, 2019 update is installed.
 If you do not require delegation across trusts, you should not set the EnableTGTDelegation flag.
-The EnableTGTDelegation flag can be ignored in Windows until the final update is installed to allow you to verify whether the final update may cause any compatibility issues.
+The EnableTGTDelegation flag will be ignored until the July 9, 2019 update is installed to give administrators time to re-enable unconstrained Kerberos delegation when it is required.

-As a part of the update, the EnableTGTDelegation flag will be set to No by default for any newly created trusts.
+As a part of this update, the EnableTGTDelegation flag will be set to No by default for any newly created trusts.
 This is the opposite of the previous behavior.
+We recommend that administrators instead reconfigure the affected services to use resource-based constrained delegation.

 For more information about how to detect compatibility issues, see Finding services that rely on unconstrained delegation.